over-engineer/exchange-rates/README.md

 * [date-fns](https://www.npmjs.com/package/date-fns) — Modern JavaScript date utility library
 * [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) — Isomorphic WHATWG Fetch API, for Node & Browserify

-## 🎉 Credits

-- Thanks to [@madisvain](https://github.com/madisvain) and all of the [Exchange Rates API](https://github.com/exchangeratesapi/exchangeratesapi) contributors for creating this awesome API
-- A big chunk of this README was heavily ~stolen from~ inspired by [this repo](https://github.com/benmajor/ExchangeRatesAPI), an API wrapper for PHP

 ## 📖 License